What is an App?

 Layout

-To add fields to your app you will either want to click on the field from within the fields section or click-and-drag the field into the layout area.
+To add fields to your app you will either want to click on the field from within the fields section or drag and drop the field into the layout area.
 Fields can be nested within the section and repeatable section field type.

 Settings